 - A UFIN must be in service for at least 180 days from your subscription date.

-UFINS work by adding an extra digit to the prefix of a current toll free number.
-This gives you an 11-digit number while maintaining the integrity of your original toll free number.
-For example, if your toll free business number is 1-800-MATTRESS, it will become +8000-MATTRESS.
+UFINS works by adding an extra digit to the prefix of a current toll-free number.
+This gives you an 11-digit number while maintaining the integrity of your original toll-free number.
+For example, if your toll-free business number is 1-800-MATTRESS, it will become +8000-MATTRESS.
 A UFIN lets you keep your original number and simultaneously allows you to receive calls from overseas.

 Virtual International Phone Numbers